SMITHsharon/mushroomMania/README.md

 ### Project Description

-This exercise uses Angular to load JSON data from firebase and filter the output based on user input via a text search box or clicks on radio buttons
+This exercise uses Angular to load JSON data from Firebase and filter the output based on user input via a text search box or clicks on radio buttons.

 #### Mushroom Mania on Launch
 ![Mushroom Mania on Launch](https://raw.githubusercontent.com/SMITHsharon/mushroomMania/shrooms/screens/Mushroom%20Mania%20on%20Launch.png)